• Home

 Referrals are managed as a single point of access for mental health support via Brandon Centre, MOSAIC, Royal Free CAMHS, and Camden Open Minded CAMHS at Camden CAMHS services at Tavistock & Portman.

-If you think a child or young person is in crisis and needs same-day CAMHS input, call the NCL CAMHS senior on-call advice line on 020 3758 2056.
-This is staffed from 9am-midnight, seven days a week (access for professionals only).
+If a child or young person is in crisis and needs same-day CAMHS input, clinicians should contact the NCL CAMHS Crisis Team.

 This may avoid an unnecessary long wait in A&E as some cases can be seen in a CAMHS crisis hub or managed remotely by their crisis team.